prorev/prorev.github.io/_posts/2020-01-11-database-is.md

 As you can see on the image above, our <em>database</em> consist of <em>1 table</em> that has <em>field names and data in it</em>.

-I’ll teach you on how to create a database and table, on my next topic.